When software is released, it usually comes with a license that restricts the way it can be used.

 You can find a list of all licenses considered free software licenses by the FSF on this external link.

-Aspects of Open-source Software Licenses
+Aspects of Free and Open-Source Software (FOSS) Licenses

 Aspects covered in licenses that may be considered when comparing different open source licenses: